Article Two of the United States Constitution: Clause 3: Electoral College

-While the Constitution reflects the framers' clear preference for the president to be elected by a constituency independent of the Congress, one of the most palpable limitations created by the stipulation that electors meet in their respective states as opposed to a single venue was that given the constraints of eighteenth-century technology there was no practical means for that constituency to resolve deadlocked elections in a timely manner, thus necessitating the involvement of Congress in resolving deadlocked elections.
-Obviously, having the electors meet in the national capital or some other single venue could have permitted the electors to choose a president by means of an exhaustive ballot without Congressional involvement, but the framers were dissuaded from such an arrangement by two major considerations.
-First, it would have been quite burdensome for electors from distant states to travel to the national capital using eighteenth century means for the sole purpose of electing the president – since they were to be barred from simultaneously serving in the federal government in any other capacity, electors would likely have no other reason to go there.
-But probably even more importantly, many framers genuinely feared that if the electors met in a single venue, especially under the initial assumption that they would act independently as opposed to being bound to vote for particular candidates, they would be vulnerable to the influence of mobs who might try to ensure a particular result by means of threats and intimidation – this had been a fairly common occurrence in European elections for powerful officials by relatively small constituencies (for example, and perhaps in particular, in papal elections) from the Middle Ages up to the Constitution's creation.

 The 12th Amendment introduced a number of important changes to the procedure.
 Now, electors do not cast two votes for president; rather, they cast one vote for president and another for vice president.
 In case no presidential candidate receives a majority, the House chooses from the top three (not five, as before the 12th Amendment).
 The Amendment also requires the Senate to choose the vice president from those with the two highest figures if no vice presidential candidate receives a majority of electoral votes (rather than only if there's a tie for second for president).
 It also stipulates that to be the vice president, a person must be qualified to be the president.

 Clause 4: Election day

 Congress sets a national Election Day.
 Currently, electors are chosen on the Tuesday following the first Monday in November (the first Tuesday after November 1), in the year before the president's term is to expire.
 The electors cast their votes on the Monday following the second Wednesday in December (the first Monday after December 12) of that year.
-Thereafter, the votes are opened and counted by the vice president, as president of the Senate, in a joint session of Congress.
+Thereafter, the votes are opened by the president of the Senate, and then counted by Congress in a joint session.